John and Carla Sherman

 We are already actively engaged in conversation with several good people aimed at creating a plan that can succeed.
 If news of this plan brings the response we hope for, we will need to find a number of capable, motivated, and knowledgeable people willing to contribute to the development of the project: web designers, software engineers, video makers, translators, musicians, writers, artists, public relations professionals, an accountant, staff to take over the day-to-day operation of the foundation, a finance manager, and a dedicated Board of Directors to oversee and direct the development of the organization.

 But there is no need to wait.
 Right now, if you have any suggestions as to how the act can be offered in the simplest possible way, in the manner we outlined above (ads, billboards, talk radio, and so forth), please let us know.
-You can start by submitting a volunteer application on our website and letting us know how you think you can contribute to our cause.
+You can start by sending us your request to become a volunteer and letting us know how you think you can contribute to our cause.

-We have a number of discussions forums in our Community Center whose purpose is to provide support and encouragement for those refugees from the fear of life who need guidance and help in understanding their experience as the course of recovery unfolds.
-If you have done the looking yourself, and seen the changes in your relationship with your own life, you know what we are talking about here.
-Please join our Community Center forums.
+We have a number of discussions forums on our website dedicated to providing support and encouragement to those refugees from the fear of life who need guidance and help in understanding their experience as the course of recovery unfolds.
+If you have done the looking yourself and seen the changes in your relationship with your own life, you know what we are talking about here.
+Please join our discussions forums.

 In our long, heartbreaking hunt for something that might bring satisfaction and fulfillment to our lives, we've tried many things, some reasonable, some crazy, some that have filled us with hope, some that have urged us to abandon hope.
 But so far as I know, no one has ever before suggested the possibility that there might be one simple act available to everyone that could sweep the whole madness away like a bad dream, soon forgotten.